Backpacker Tax And What Does It Mean For You

 If you’re coming to Australia on a working holiday 417 visa (A working holiday visa) and a 462 visa (a work and holiday visa), you may have heard about the controversial “backpacker tax”.
-This higher tax rate of 15% applies to working holiday makers earning up to $45,000 per year.
-So what is backpacker tax, and what does it mean for you?
+This tax rate of 15% applies to every dollar earned up to $45,000 per year for working holiday makers.
+So what is the backpacker tax, and what does it mean for you?

-The 15% backpacker tax applies to working holiday makers from all countries with a working holiday visa arrangement with Australia.
+The 15% backpacker tax applies to visitors from all countries with a working holiday visa arrangement with Australia.
 When you start working in Australia, your employer will withhold this tax rate from your paychecks and remit it to the Australian Taxation Office (ATO).

 However, you may still need to lodge an Australian tax return during your stay.
 This is for two reasons.
 First, you may be eligible for tax deductions that can lower your final tax liability.
-Second, the tax return ensures the correct amount of tax has been paid based on your total income for the year.
+Second, the tax return ensures you’ve paid the correct amount of tax based on your total income for the year.

 Taxable incomeTax on this income